wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 The other way we can fix that is by binding it to `this` when we have access to `this` inside of the gallery.

 It will get a bit complicated but don't sweat it if you don't get it right away.
 It took Wes a couple of years to get it.
-This will make sense eventualy (like the 7th or 8th time you build something this way).
+This will make sense eventually (like the 7th or 8th time you build something this way).
 This is pretty common in React world.

 So now we need to bind our methods to the instance when we need them.